-- Start Development.
-This is the implementation phase, when the actual source code is finally written, implementing all models, business requirements, and service integrations that were specified in the prior stages.
+This is the implementation phase, when the actual source code is finally written, implementing all models, business requirements, and integrations that were specified in the prior stages.

 Waterfall Vs. Agile: Which One to Choose

-When starting new projects, companies face a decision of choosing which development methodology to use.
+When starting new projects, companies face the decision of choosing which development methodology to use.
 The most common doubt is between using an Agile approach or a Waterfall development methodology.